jonathanmoneil/AVNT/README.md

 # From the first web machine:
 sed -i 's/DB_HOST = /DB_HOST = '<private_ip>'/g' /opt/AVNT/web/conf.py
 python /opt/AVNT/web/db.py
+systemctl restart flask

-# From the 2nd machine only the sed command is required.
+# From the 2nd machine only the sed command then the flask restart is required.

 ```